-Diet and Low Appetite
+Diet for a Low Appetite

 There are several strategies that can help someone with a low appetite to eat.
 Eating small meals frequently throughout the day can be an easier way to maintain caloric intake.
 Large meals can be overwhelming to someone with little interest in eating.
 It is also helpful to prepare food ahead of time and store the prepared meals in small portion-sized containers for easy access when there is an appetite.
 Adding a couple of drops of lemon juice and/or cooking spices to cooked foods can brighten the flavors and activate taste buds.
-Dietary supplementation of zinc can restore taste when taste changes from chemotherapy make it challenging to eat.
+Zinc supplementation can restore taste when taste changes from chemotherapy make it challenging to eat.

 It is also important to emphasize nutrient-dense foods that are easy to digest and generally palatable.
 Some of these foods may include:

-- Eggs
+- eggs

-- Greek style organic yogurt
+- greek style organic yogurt

 - cooked grains (oatmeal, rice, quinoa, etc.)